herrera-ignacio/architect-handbook/system-design/scalability/README.md

 In *computing* scalability is a characteristic of computers, networks, algorithms, networking protocosl, programs and applications.

 > An example is *search engine*, which must support increasing numbers of users, and the number of topics it indexes.

+## Scalability vs Performance

+A service is scalable if it results in **increased performance in a manner proportional to resources added**.

+* If you have a performance problem, your system is slow for a single user.
+* If you have a scalability problem, your system is fast for a single user but slow under heavy load.

 ## Domains